tylerzey/serverless-offline-kinesis-streams/README.md

 - `serverless-typescript`
 - `serverless-parcel`

 Serverless Offline Kinesis Streams also works with multiple Kinesis streams in the same Serverless file.

-It will create one stream for every stream you add to your streams array in the configuration file.
-This will then trigger each function that listens to that stream
+It respects batchWindow and batchSize.
+You can even listen to the same Kinesis Stream with multiple Lambda functions at once with different batchWindow and batchSize values.

 ## Installation